 Purchasing fresh-frozen pasta provides incredible advantages for a restaurant.
 Unsurprisingly, you may store fresh-frozen spaghetti for up to a year in the freezer.
 Because you aren't limited to what's produced in your immediate area, you may try new and exciting ingredients and preparation method combinations.
 Fresh-frozen Pasta, with a thorough thawing, is indistinguishable from spaghetti.

 Within this lies the "golden rule" of cooking using fresh-frozen Pasta.
 The spaghetti will shatter, becoming uneatable bits when handled roughly while still hard frozen.
 Pappardelle and other long, flattened shapes fall into this category.
+Learn more easy tips to reheat frozen pizza.

 Fresh frozen Pasta should be thawed inside the fridge overnight within the original packaging.
 The fresh Pasta does have a lifespan of 16-21 days after thawing.